 Not only will a good toner complete the cleansing process by balancing your skin’s pH levels, but it will also hydrate your skin if they have the right ingredients (hyaluronic acid, for example).

-If you have sensitive skin, look for a toner that has a calming effect on your skin.
+Even if you have sensitive skin, the same rule of using your toner before a moisturizer in your routine still applies.
+If you’re stuck on deciding which toner is right, look for a toner that has a calming effect on your skin.
 These would use mild botanical ingredients that won’t irritate.

 Sensitive skin is often prone to redness so a good toner will soothe and moisturize at the same time.
 For really sensitive skin, you may want to seek the advice of a dermatologist for the best toner to use.